-The water heater switch with a red indicator light is for lighting the water heater and is located on the rear galley rooflocker on the AS 22Ft. and between the desk and dinette on the CS wall on the 22 Ft.
+The water heater switch with a red indicator light is for lighting the water heater and is located on the rear galley rooflocker on the AS 22Ft. and on the CS wall above the rear desk on the 22 Ft.
 CCD models.